Google for Startups: Tools and Resources for Your New Business

 The Startup toolbox provides the following applications, software, and guides to address the technical needs of new businesses:

 - Building a Product: Google offers training and tools to build products, apps, and websites.
 Startups can use these tools to build an infrastructure to grow and scale business.
-Users can design a website from scratch, build a mobile app for their business, and tie it all together with API learning.
+Users can design a website from scratch, create a mobile app for their business, and tie it all together with API learning.

 - Insight and Analytics: Gathering data is the first step in understanding your customer.
-Analyzing and understanding data is the next step—and the most important.
+Analyzing and interpreting data is the next step—and the most important.
 The insights and analytics tools can help business owners decipher customer data, identify trends, and put that information to create a better customer experience.

 - Hosting and Storage: Safe and secure hosting and storage don’t have to be complicated.
 This set of tools guides startups through the process of getting hosting and setting up cloud storage.
 This makes website deployment easier, cloud data safe, and scalable.
 Hosting and cloud storage options are flexible and cost-effective, which accommodates businesses of any size.